 Access and Research Guidance

 The Virginia Military Institute is a state agency.
 Its official, or public, records are governed by provisions of the Public Records Act of the Code of Virginia and the Virginia Freedom of Information Act.
-However, access to some categories of records is restricted, because they are covered by various federal and state statutes governing privacy and confidentiality.
-Examples of restricted records include student records, employment records, and some other administrative records covered by statutory exemptions.
-Current/active records are not housed in the Archives; they remain in VMI's adminstrative offices.
+However, some records are closed to research.
+Access to certain categories of records is restricted because they are covered by various federal and state statutes governing privacy and confidentiality.
+Examples of restricted records include student records, personnel records, and some other administrative records covered by statutory exemptions.

 A Brief Administrative History of the Institute Archives